Darth-Ross/VHDL-Stopwatch/README.md

 **Specifications**

-The stopwatch consists o two components, the finite state machine controller and the timer.
+The stopwatch consists of two components, the finite state machine controller and the timer.
 The finite state machine controls the stopwatch using the following buttons:
 - System reset  (Resets the state machine)
 - Watch reset   (Resets the watch time if paused)